Sachanime/Discord.js-Template/README.md

 Is a template for make a full customized Discord bot adapted to your server on wich is installed

 ## How to use
-Clone the content repository in your projects directory and rename downloaded directory with any name you want<br>
+Clone this repository and rename it with any name you want<br>
 Next, you can edit your new project with an IDE like [Visual Studio Code](https://code.visualstudio.com/)

 ## Discord Intents